sardana-org/sardana/doc/source/glossary.rst

         plug-ins enable customizing the functionality of an application.
 For example, plug-ins are commonly used in web browsers to play video, scan for viruses, and display new file types.

+    PLC
+        A programmable logic controller (PLC) is an industrial digital computer which has been ruggedised and adapted for the control of manufacturing processes, such as assembly lines, or robotic devices, or any activity that requires high reliability control e.g. equipment or personal protection.

     MCA
         Multichannel Analyzer (MCA) is a device for ...